MEET KIMBERLY JESSUP

 I want to positively impact the lives of Vermonter by harnessing nearly three decades of advocacy, educational, and legislative experience.

 I began my career in international development.
-I chose this direction because I view the world as connected, and I wanted to understand how we impact one another.
+I chose this direction because I view the world as connected, and I wanted to better understand how we affect one another.
 My time with the Overseas Development Network, Indian organizations, and the Environmental Defense Fund instilled my deep regard for equity, environmental justice, and economic security.
 My values have been shaped by those experiences, especially working with grassroots organizers to help indigenous communities hold onto their land and with poor communities to be flooded by World Bank funded dams.

-These life-changing experiences also made clear to me that the legislative process offers a powerful way to positively impact people’s lives, a belief I continue to hold firmly and one that motivates my current campaign.
+These life-changing experiences also made clear to me that the legislative process offers a powerful way to positively touch people’s lives, a belief I continue to hold firmly and one that motivates my current campaign.
 To prepare for congressional work, I was the first woman to study at the Legislative Studies Institute, an intensive program of coursework and fellowship placement for prospective congressional staff members.

 In my subsequent work as a congressional aide, I saw the influence of power and money.
 I grappled with policy complexities at the U.S. House Banking Committee and later at the U.S. Senate Foreign Relations Committee.
 I’ve used this knowledge to advocate in ethical and balanced ways on education, poverty, and environment and to find common ground within diverse coalitions.
 After my congressional work, I managed the Congressional Staff Forum, a non-partisan program dedicated to educating legislative aides about global issues.